Catherine McAuley College : English Domain Instructions to Students.

 Online resources (Echo ed, Newscan, Australia/NZ Reference Centre and Australia/NZ points of view)

-Previously the traditional owners of Uluru have asked that you respect their law and culture and not climb Uluru, some visitors have chosen not to climb the rock and others have climbed it.
-From October 2019 visitors to the Uluru will be banned from climbing the rock.
+Previously the traditional owners of Uluru have asked that you respect their law and culture and not climb Uluru, some visitors chose not to climb the rock and others climbed it.
+From October 2019 visitors to Uluru were banned from climbing the rock.

 5 Reasons why you shouldn't climb Uluru